Foote: When do most area football coaches expect high school season to start?

-Many of them feel much more comfortable publicly discussing the bad plays, shortcomings and losses than the positive aspects of their team's play.
+Many of them feel more comfortable publicly discussing bad plays, shortcomings and losses rather than the positive aspects of their team's play.

-That’s not necessarily the case with the football coaches in the Acadiana area, especially for these troubled coronavirus times.
+That’s not necessarily the case with the football coaches in the Acadiana area, especially during this pandemic.

-Just to get a pulse of what the head football coaches in the six-parish area we primarily cover are thinking these days, I conducted an anonymous poll out with four options.
+To get a pulse of what head football coaches in the six-parish area we cover are thinking these days, I conducted an anonymous poll.

-The question simply requested their best mid-July guess on if and when the 2020 football regular season would begin.
+The question prompted their best guess on if and when the 2020 football season would begin.

-Not expecting to be in phase three any time soon, I didn’t even bother with starting on time Sept.
+Not expecting to be in phase three any time soon, I didn’t bother with starting on time Sept.
 4 as one of the options.
-Too many have told me that has a zero percentage chance of happening in recent weeks to include that potential response.
+Too many coaches have told me that has a zero percent chance of happening.

-Therefore, the four options were: 1. before October, 2. in October or November, 3. not until the spring semester, 4. not at all during the 2020-21 school year.
+The four options given were before October, in October or November, not until the spring semester or not at all during the 2020-21 school year.

 None of the 37 responding coaches voted for the fourth option.

-Obviously, that’s no guarantee the season will take place.
-We can only hope it’s a good sign of things to come.
+While that’s no guarantee the season will take place, we can hope it’s a good sign of things to come.

 With only three missing votes, 20 of the coaches predicted the season would begin sometime in October or November, 15 forecasted it would start before October and two chose the spring-football option.

 Like everyone else, these coaches are just speculating.
-It’s still far too early for anyone to really now what’s going to happen.
+It’s still far too early for anyone to really know what’s going to happen.

 When Grant Miller left Ascension Episcopal for the famed IMG Academy football factory in Bradenton, Fla., after his freshman season, the outsi…

-They were only asked to pick one of the options, but several volunteered interesting comments.
+They were asked to pick one of the options, but several volunteered interesting comments.

 A few are thinking the regular season will be delayed by two or three weeks.

-One relayed the concern that school boards will shut down schools prematurely because they’re “too scared” of any positive tests, and further suggested that so many of the current positive tests are coming from unsupervised activities away from summer workouts.
+One coach said the concern is school boards will shut down schools prematurely because they’re “too scared” of positive tests, and suggested many of the current positive tests are coming from unsupervised activities away from summer workouts.

-On the other hand, one thought expressed was “the worst thing we can do is start too early,” essentially fearing that having to halt the season after starting it could kill it.
+On the other hand, one said “the worst thing we can do is start too early,” fearing that having to halt the season after starting could kill it.

-Obviously there are many other issues on this general topic to consider.
+There are many other issues on this topic to consider.
 The poll only addressed the start of the regular season.

 The LHSAA has sent out similar-type polls to coaches to gather perspectives on these issues.